LeNPaul/hungry-minds/_posts/2021-02-16-the-ultimate-guide-to-managing-a-personal-website-or-blog-with-jekyll-and-github-pages.md

 I first discovered [Jekyll](https://jekyllrb.com/) and [GitHub Pages](https://pages.github.com/) in my second last year of university.
 During that time, I was looking to learn how to code in order to pursue a career in software development.
 I had read that Jekyll and GitHub pages were a good platform to start your personal website or blog on.
 However, being new to this, I was intimidated and confused by [all of the resources that I came across](https://www.google.com/search?q=jekyll+github+pages).

-Several years later, now that I work in the software industry and have even created [a few Jekyll themes](https://github.com/LeNPaul) of my own that are used by many, I realize that the confusion that I had in the beginning was unnecessary.
+Several years later, now that I work in the software industry and have even created [a few Jekyll themes](https://github.com/LeNPaul) of my own, I realize that the confusion that I had in the beginning was unnecessary.
 Using Jekyll and GitHub Pages as a platform for starting your personal website or blog is actually very simple.

 This series will walk you through everything you need to know in order to become a master at Jekyll and GitHub Pages, from starting your personal website or blog to creating your own Jekyll themes.